Multiverse (Marvel Cinematic Universe): Others

+Timeline branches

+These universes are mainly branches of Earth-616 caused by events differing from those shown in the MCU in Avengers: Endgame and What If...?
+(2021–2024).

 Time Heist

-These branched universes were created as a result of the Time Heist that was done in Avengers: Endgame.
-Because Judge Ravonna Renslayer stated that the Avengers were meant to time travel, it implies that the timelines they created did not diverge significantly from the baseline.
-Therefore, it can be logically assumed that these timelines were not pruned.
+Portrayed in Avengers: Endgame, these branched universes were created as a result of the Avengers' Time Heist to reacquire the Infinity Stones.
+Because Judge Ravonna Renslayer stated that the Earth-616 Avengers were meant to time travel, it implies that the timelines they created did not diverge significantly from the baseline, as the end of Time Heist saw the return of each Infinity Stone to their correct place in the timeline soon enough to prevent new timelines from being created.
+If not, the TVA presumably would simply prune them afterwards.

-2012 Time Heist
+2012 branch

-The Avengers visit New York City in an alternate 2012 during the Battle of New York in Endgame.
-While Bruce Banner / Smart Hulk implores the Ancient One to relinquish the Time Stone, Rogers intercepts a S.T.R.I.K.E. team and acquires Loki's scepter containing the Mind Stone.
+Tony Stark, Steve Rogers, Bruce Banner, and Scott Lang time-travel to New York City in an alternate 2012 during the Battle of New York.
+While Banner implores the Ancient One to relinquish the Time Stone, Rogers intercepts a S.T.R.I.K.E. team and acquires Loki's scepter containing the Mind Stone.
 Stark and Lang attempt to thieve the Tesseract from Stark's alternate counterpart, but the plan goes awry and Loki escapes with the Tesseract.
 In Loki, this reality is "reset" by the TVA and the alternate Loki is arrested.

-2014 Time Heist
+2014 branch

 During the Avengers' Time Heist in Endgame, Natasha Romanoff / Black Widow, Clint Barton / Hawkeye, James Rhodes / War Machine, and Nebula time-travel to an alternate Morag in 2014.
 Romanoff and Barton depart on the Benatar to Vormir to acquire the Soul Stone, in which Romanoff sacrifices herself.
-Meanwhile, Rhodes and Nebula successfully acquire the Orb containing the Power Stone, but Nebula is captured by the 2014 Thanos.
-Later, 2014 Thanos and his warship, the Sanctuary II, are teleported to the Avengers Compound in 2023, leading to a major battle between Thanos' forces and the Avengers, Guardians of the Galaxy, Masters of the Mystic Arts, Wakandans, Asgardians, and Ravagers.
+Meanwhile, Rhodes and Nebula successfully acquire the Orb containing the Power Stone, but Nebula is captured by the 2014-Thanos.
+Later, after reverse-engineering the Pym particles acquired from Nebula, 2014-Thanos and his warship, the Sanctuary II, are teleported to the Avengers Compound in 2023, leading to a major battle between Thanos' forces and the Avengers, Guardians of the Galaxy, Masters of the Mystic Arts, Wakandans, Asgardians, and Ravagers.
 An alternate version of Gamora from 2014 betrays Thanos and joins 2023 Nebula, later disappearing from the battlefield.
 She returned in the film Guardians of the Galaxy Vol. 3 (2023).

-Alternate Spider-Man universes

-Spider-Man: No Way Home (2021) serves as a crossover and linkage to previous Spider-Man live-action films with the MCU, specifically those which featured Tobey Maguire and Andrew Garfield's separate portrayal of the titular character.

-Peter-Two's universe

-While this universe is not shown on-screen, No Way Home features characters from Sam Raimi's Spider-Man film series, with many actors reprising their roles from the trilogy.
-The version of Parker from this universe, dubbed "Peter-Two", uses organic webbing instead of web shooters like his alternate counterparts, and maintains a complicated relationship with love interest Mary Jane Watson.
-Three of Parker's villains, which include Osborn, Octavius, and Marko, are transported to Earth-616 as well.
-The official script for No Way Home refers to Parker's universe as being dubbed the "Raimi-verse".